onflow/FlowActions/docs/defi_actions_flip.md

 ### Core Philosophy

 DeFiActions is inspired by Unix terminal piping, where simple command outputs can be connected together to create complex operations in aggregate.
-Analagously, ach DFA component should exhibit:
+Analagously, each DFA component should exhibit:

 - **Single Responsibility**: Each component performs one specific DeFi operation
 - **Composable**: Shared standards in an open environment allow developers to reuse and remix actions built by others